FoxLisk/alttp-notes/mod_stuff/timing/README.md

 ## VidTimer

-This is a browser-based tool for determing the duration of a portion of an online video, which is super useful for us.
+[VidTimer](vidtimer.com) is a browser-based tool for determing the duration of a portion of an online video, which is super useful for us.
 Thanks to RequiemOfSpirit for teaching me about this.

 First enter the URL of the video in the field for it and click `Load Video`.